 French I Bonjour mes amis!
-French 1 is a novice level language course that introduces students to the French language and Francophone cultures, while building language-learning skills.
+French I is a novice level language course that introduces students to the French language and Francophone cultures, while building language-learning skills.
 Students learn to navigate everyday activities and have conversations about friends, family, school, sports, food, holidays, clothing, home, neighborhoods, weather, and leisure activities, with a major focus on vocabulary acquisition.
 To talk about themselves and their everyday world, students learn to use the present, past, and simple future tenses.
 Emphasis is on the practical applications of language, such as inviting a friend to the movies or reading a menu in a café.
-During class and as homework students have conversations, play games, make video recordings, and conduct surveys and interviews; write emails, postcards, and short reports; examine infographics, articles, blogs and websites; and glean information from short recordings such as podcasts and commercials.
-This course introduces students to important cultural icons, geography, history, food, and famous people from the French-speaking world.
-I credit
+In addition to activities in the online textbook EntreCultures 1, students have conversations, play games, make video recordings, and conduct surveys and interviews; they write emails, postcards, and short reports; they examine infographics, articles, blogs and websites; and they glean information from short videos.
+This course also introduces students to important cultural icons, geography, food, and famous people from the French-speaking world.
+1 credit